Picky Eating, Pediatric Feeding Disorder, or ARFID? How to Tell the Difference

 • Why early help matters: PFD can affect growth, development, and the child’s relationship with food.
 Support from a feeding specialist, dietitian, and/or medical team can make a big difference.

-• Fear-based avoidance after a negative event (like choking or vomiting)
+• Fear after a choking or vomiting experience

 The Takeaway for Parents